RaghavSood/collectibles/notes/series/cointco-new-lydian.md

 The stated mintage of the coins is 500, but only 103 have been funded from the Coint Co address.
 It is unknown how many were minted in total.

-Two variants purpotedlly exist - a full silver one, and one with gold plating.
+Two variants purpotedly exist - a full silver one, and one with gold plating.
 It is unknown whether the stated mintage of 500 is for each variant, or the total mintage of both variants combined.